Foreign Policy of Islam: Peace or War?

 what I worship.
 Nor will I be a worshipper of what you worship.
 Nor will you be

 worshippers of what I worship.
-For you is your religion, and for me is my religion.
+For you, it is your religion, and for me, it is my religion.
 Qur’an 109:1-6

 The Quran Defends the Freedom of Religion

-Were it not that God repels some people by means of others” [all] monasteries and churches
+Were it not that God repels some people through others,” [all] monasteries and churches

 and synagogues and mosques, in [all of] which God’s name is abundantly extolled – would